-After the interview I have no idea how I did but I’m looking forward to your response.
-I send you a follow-up email thanking you for the interview and am excited to know if I’m in or not.
-You promised me you would call me within a week and…no phone call or an email.
+After the interview I have no idea how I did, but I’m looking forward to your response.
+I send you a follow-up email genuinely thanking you for the interview and am excited to know if I’m in or not.
 I reach out to you again, no response.
 I reach out again, nothing.
 So I finally have to contact HR and they finally give me an answer: I didn’t make it.
 Why do I have to follow up with you after I invested time and effort into putting myself out there for the interview?
 Do you do treat other potential hires as an afterthought?
 Why do you show so little respect for people eager to work for you by not telling them?
 Do you even care?

 In the 1980’s businesses at least had the enough respect for the interviewee to call and tell them.
 The fact that you don’t shows how entitled you are and how little you care about new recruits.

 The Weekend is your time to recharge your batteries, work on projects at home, and spend time with family or friends.
 After a long grueling forty hour day you get home and look forward to chilling with your family on the couch watching a show on Netflix.
 But those days of relaxing are becoming rare.